Metropolia-Garage-Club/project-template/README.md

 #### Documentation requirements

 We expect you to not only properly document your project, but also to write usage instructions.
-This README file is a great way to easily format and visualize usage and deployment instructions for your project on the repository front page.
+Replace THIS FILE with the deployment instructions.
+Markdown is a great way to easily format and visualize usage and deployment instructions for your project on the repository front page.
 If you are new to Markdown, refer to this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet).

-For the actual project documentation, there is a formatted template in the Docs folder you can use if you want, but you don't need to.
+For the actual project documentation, there is a formatted template in the Docs folder you can use if you want, but you don't need to use it.
 The important thing is that the format and language of the documentation follows the Metropolia Thesis guidelines.

-*If you are doing your Innovation project report / Thesis, that will act as your project report for the garage!
-In that case, please upload it with the project files or link to it in theseus.*
+*If you are doing your Innovation project report / Thesis, that will act as your project report for the PROJECT!
+In that case, please upload it with the project files or link to it in theseus OR provide a garage employee with the files on TEAMS!*

 The report should include atleast the following: